klukaszek/CIS3760-Graphex-Project/README.md

 ### How to run the application:

 The application should be able to run locally using Docker, but I haven't tested it yet since for the final project we deployed it to the school server.
-If there are any issues running it locally, please let me know and I will try to fix it when I have time.
+If any issues are running it locally, it is most likely because I had to remove some secrets that did not belong to me.

 See: [Running The Three Container Docker App](ubi.wiki/Running-The-Three-Container-Docker-App.md)